jaywink/social-relay/docs/relays.md

 A node MAY send content to any of the relays.

-### Types of outgoing content
+#### Types of outgoing content

+##### Status messages

 A node MAY send out public visibility status messages to a relay.

+##### Photos

+Public visibility photos linked to status messages MAY be sent out to a relay.
+The relay system does not currently handle photos not linked to status messages.

+##### Participations (Comments and Likes)

-A node MUST send out comments, likes and participations to a relay if the status message that is being commented, liked or participated upon was sent out to a relay.
-The relay MAY be the same, but this is not a requirement.
+A node MUST send out comments, likes and participations to a relay for any locally authored status messages, if the status message that is being commented, liked or participated upon was sent out to a relay.
+The relay SHOULD be the same, but this is not a hard requirement.

-Relayed content from other nodes MUST NOT be sent out to relays (unless the normal federation logic happens to do that due to social relationships).
+The key here is **locally authored status message**.
+As per the Diaspora protocol, any participations on local status messages from both local and remote users MUST be relayed to both local and remote subscribers.
+The same rules apply to sending participations to the relay.
+If the status message is local, any comments and likes MUST be sent out to the relay system, if the status message has also been sent out.

 ## Building a relay server